seanphenomenon/React-100-Mortgage-Calculator/README.md

 # React-100-Mortgage-Calculator

-A Mortage Calculator that displays your estimated monthly mortgage payment based on the loan balance amount, annual interest rate, and term length in years.
+A simple Mortage Calculator that displays your estimated monthly mortgage payment based on the loan balance amount, annual interest rate, and term length in years.
 Built with React.js & Bootstrap